Coincident/XCOMClassicRemastered/README.md

 ## UFOs
-All UFOs had their range increased.
-Most interceptions will now result in your crafts taking some damage.
+**All UFOs had their range increased.** Most interceptions will now result in your crafts taking some damage.
 If a weapon out-ranges an UFO, it will most likely destroy that UFO.
-All Scouts can be destroyed if you use the wrong weapons.
+**All Scouts can be destroyed** if you use the wrong weapons.
 You need laser or weaker to safely recover Small Scouts.
 The Stingray can out-range the Medium Scout, but it has a small chance to destroy it.
 The Avalanche can out-range the Large Scout, but it has a small chance to destroy it.
 If you get within range of a Large Scout - it is a dangerous foe and has a chance to destroy your interceptor.
-Abductors and Harvesters appear more frequently.
-They can only be taken down by 2 interceptors or more.
+**Abductors and Harvesters appear more frequently.** They can only be taken down by 2 interceptors or more.
-Supply Ships have very high health, so the problem is how long it takes to bring them down.
+**Supply Ships have high health**, so the problem is how long it takes to bring them down.
 Only with Laser Cannons or better will you have enough DPS to bring down a Supply Ship fast enough for 2 interceptors to survive (3 is safer).
-Terror Ship’s DPS is now much higher, it has a weak weapon, but it fires very fast, so it can deal unexpected high amounts of damage in a short time if the UFO scores several hits in a row.
-Battleship’s weapon is much more powerful, but slower.
+**Terror Ship’s DPS is now much higher**, it has a weak weapon, but it fires very fast, so it can deal unexpected high amounts of damage in a short time if the UFO scores several hits in a row.
+**Battleship’s weapon is much more powerful**, but slower.
 It is able to take a big chunk of health from a Firestorm or Avenger, or instantly destroy an Interceptor.

 ## Research
-Live alien interrogations are the basis for all research.
+**Live alien interrogations** are the basis for all research.
 Soldiers unlock Plasma Weapons.
 Engineers unlock crafts, craft weapons, some UFO components and alien explosives.
 Navigators unlock other UFO components, and alien communications.
 Multiple live psi-aliens are needed to completely unlock the psi-tree.
-No research is useless: the research topics that do not give new technologies, give a large amount of points (Martian Solution, Cydonia; and Examination Room + Alien Surgery that depend on live Alien Medics).
+**No research is useless**: the research topics that do not give new **technologies**, give a large amount of **points** (Martian Solution, Cydonia; and Examination Room + Alien Surgery that depend on live Alien Medics).
 To start interrogating aliens, you need an Alien Containment facility.
 To research Alien Containment you must research Alien Habitat (recoverable from some Large Scout UFOs).
 To research the Alien Habitat you must research Alien Life Forms, which depends on any alien corpse research.
 So the order is:
-Any Alien Autopsy > Alien Life Forms > Alien Habitat > Alien Containment All high-tier research takes longer to complete, leaving the player to struggle for longer with mid-range technologies (lasers + personal armors).
+ - **Any Alien Autopsy** > **Alien Life Forms** > **Alien Habitat** > **Alien Containment**
+All **high-tier research takes longer** to complete, leaving the player to struggle for longer with mid-range technologies (lasers + personal armors).
 Each time you finish a research you must choose wisely what alien to interrogate next.

-SPOILER ALERT - The mod includes diagrams with the full tech trees, but for a more genuine game experience you should NOT check them; there are hints in the ufopaedia text… ;)
+*SPOILER ALERT - The mod includes diagrams with the full tech trees, but for a more genuine game experience you should NOT check them; there are hints in the ufopaedia text…* :wink:

 ## Ufopaedia
-All ufopaedia text re-written to reflect the new game balance.
-Ufopaedia text is no longer useless: it now contains hints of what each alien interrogation might unlock, for you to decide what to research next.
-It also contains useful tactical information about what makes each item and unit unique; strengths and weaknesses.
+**All ufopaedia text re-written to reflect the new game balance.** Ufopaedia text is no longer useless: it now contains **hints of what each alien interrogation might unlock**, for you to decide what to research next.
+It also contains useful tactical information about what **makes each item and unit unique; strengths and weaknesses**.
 The new balance will force you to make difficult choices throughout the entire game.
 The more you learn from the ufopaedia, the better choices you will be able to make.